 Antioxidant |

-High beta-carotene; antioxidant protection against UV-induced oxidative stress |
+High beta-carotene; antioxidant compounds studied for UV-induced oxidative stress |

 | Beeswax |